Goal of Module

 CME Statement (For completion as a Practice Improvement Program)

-This Performance Improvement in Practice activity, Improving Colorectal Cancer Screening Rates in the Family Physician Office (PIP), has been reviewed and is acceptable for up to 20.00 Prescribed credit(s) by the American Academy of Family Physicians.
-Term of approval begins 03/01/2017.
+This Performance Improvement activity, Improving Colorectal Cancer Screening Rates in the Family Physician Office (PIP), has been reviewed and is acceptable for up to 20.00 Prescribed credit(s) by the American Academy of Family Physicians.
+Term of approval begins 04/01/2019.
 Term of approval is for two years from this date.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn twenty (20) Performance Improvement points in the American Board of Family Medicine (ABFM) Family Medicine Certification program.
 Please report learner completion data directly to AAFP, who will ensure the information is shared with the ABFM.

 AAFP Prescribed credit is accepted by the American Medical Association as equivalent to AMA PRA Category 1 credit(s)™ toward the AMA Physician’s Recognition Award.
 When applying for the AMA PRA, Prescribed credit earned must be reported as Prescribed, not as Category 1.